Her Campus Logo Her Campus Logo

 This article is written by a student writer from the Her Campus at U Toronto - Mississauga chapter and does not reflect the views of Her Campus.

-For most of my life, I have lived as if I were following a script.
+For most my life, I have lived as if I were following a script.
 I was always adhering to an invisible set of rules, some written by myself, others imposed by those around me.
-Every decision felt like a step along a stiff path, one that couldn’t be altered without consequence.
-My thoughts were malleable, but not in the way that allowed for growth; they were robotic, reactive, and dictated by external forces rather than my true desires.
+Every decision felt like a step along a stiff path, one that couldn’t be altered without great consequence.
+My thoughts were malleable, but not in the way allowing for growth; they were robotic, reactive, and dictated by external forces rather than my true desires.
 I grew up shy and quiet, afraid of my ideas, of my abilities, and of showing myself to the world.
 I molded myself into what I thought I should be, but in doing so, I never quite fit in anywhere.

 Piece by piece, I found the answer.